elderwang9527/snapshot4substrate/README.md

 ![](images/2021-07-19-18-15-48.png)
 **Please note the this way we get the balance that sum the locked and unlocked token.
 But it won't count the token which accounts pledged to get their online name.**
+***
+If you want to buy me a beer or buy me some tons of beers, you can send any amount of DOT to the address below.

+14V6J6nH9sEwW9TgZ7mPccontHj8eJRM7hAq1WR5xPfvCfZa